-The stock markets of old - egalitarian by nature to anybody with a surplus of money, interest in economy and a taste for risk-taking - have become elitist institutions shrouded in clouds of mystified information and misinformation...
+The stock markets of old - egalitarian by nature to anybody with a surplus of money, interest in the economy, and a taste for risk-taking - have become elitist institutions shrouded in clouds of mystified information and misinformation...

 Where are our governments when we need them?

-Where the financial markets used to be limited to business, industry and trade, they have securitised their fangs in the lives of ordinary people, in the fields of mortgaging, insurance, bank credit and pension funds.
+Where the financial markets used to be limited to business, industry, and trade, they have securitized their fangs in the lives of ordinary people, in the fields of mortgaging, insurance, bank credit, and pension funds.

 Once traditional practices of risk-taking and risk assessment have subverted into gambling, devoid of morality and empathy for the social consequences, something is deadly wrong in our societies.

-Stock and securitisation markets have been intertwined with our real economies, banking systems and are summing up ever increasing percentages of our GDP’s, the total economic output of the societies we live in.
+Stock and securitization markets have been intertwined with our real economies, banking systems and are summing up ever-increasing percentages of our GDPs, the total economic output of the societies we live in.
 They have become systemic.

 The crash of 07/08 cost the US taxpayer alone a staggering $800 billion in bail-outs adding to the national debt which now is nearing 20 trillion dollars ($20,000,000,000,000) and counting.